National Geographic Quest current position

-National Geographic Quest has 4 passenger decks and 50 cabins.
-22 of the staterooms feature small private verandas with floor-to-ceiling sliding doors bringing in ample natural light.
-12 cabins connect via internal doorway access which allowing families to combine the rooms.
-All category 5 suite cabins accommodate a 3rd person on convertible sofa bed.
+National Geographic Quest has 4 decks (3 with cabins) and 50 staterooms.
+Of all cabins, 22 are with small private step-out balconies (with floor-ceiling sliding doors) and 12 (6 pairs) are connecting cabins (via internal doorway access) allowing families to combine 2 adjacent rooms.
+All category 5 suites accommodate a 3rd person on a convertible sofabed.

 Nat Geo Quest has one Main Dining Room which offers single seating with unassigned tables.
 Food served aboard is local, fresh and sustainably sourced when possible.
 When weather conditions allow, light fare is served outside on ship's observation deck.
 The captain and officers welcome passengers to the bridge in accordance with line's “Open Bridge” policy.

 Ideally suited for sea expeditions, the Lindblad Quest ship carries wet suits, snorkeling gear, underwater cameras, hydrophone, a glass-bottom boat, 24 sea kayaks, paddle boards, a fleet of Mark V Zodiacs and even a video microscope.
 The ship is also equipped with a bow-cam for bow deployment to listen and record marine animals, for example, humpback whale vocalizations and dolphins.
 Every voyage is accompanied by a full-time doctor, photo instructor, video chronicler, wellness and undersea specialists.
 Internet access is available shipwide.

 Nat Geo Quest public areas include an intimate covered deck with chairs, tables, and hammocks; a fitness center; spa; global gallery; library; doctor’s office; lounge with bar and facilities for slide shows, presentations, and films.